intel-iot-devkit/how-to-code-samples/README.md

 You use the Eclipse "Import Wizard" to import an existing project into the workspace as follows:

-### Adding The Code To Eclipse IoT

-You use the Eclipse "Import Wizard" to import an existing project into the workspace as follows:

 - From the main menu bar, select "File > Import..."
 ![](./../../../images/Eclipse-Menu.png)